miykael/parcellation_fragmenter/README.rst

 .. image:: https://raw.githubusercontent.com/miykael/parcellation_fragmenter/master/figures/summary_gmm.png

-The following figure shows an example of a fragmentation of the primary auditory cortex with 4, 16, 64, 256, 1024 using K-Means:
+The following figure shows an example of a fragmentation of the superior temporal cortex with 4, 16, 64, 256, 1024 using K-Means:

 .. image:: https://raw.githubusercontent.com/miykael/parcellation_fragmenter/master/figures/summary_A1_kmeans.png